MattiasBuelens/web-streams-polyfill/README.md

   * Not all properties and methods are correctly marked as non-enumerable.
   * Down-leveled class methods are not correctly marked as non-constructable.

-The type definitions are compatible with the built-in stream types of TypeScript 3.3.

 ## Contributors

 Thanks to these people for their work on [the original polyfill][creatorrr-polyfill]: